pachyderm/pachyderm/doc/docs/master/troubleshooting/pipeline_troubleshooting.md

 #### Symptom

-You can see the pipeline via `pachctl list pipeline`, but if you look at the job via `pachctl list job`, it's marked as running with `0/0` datums having been processed.
+You can see the pipeline via `pachctl list pipeline`, but if you look at the job via `pachctl list job --expand`, it's marked as running with `0/0` datums having been processed.
-If you inspect the job via `pachctl inspect job`, you don't see any worker set.
+If you inspect the job via `pachctl inspect job <pipeline_name>@<jobID>`, you don't see any worker set.

 E.g:
 ```